Learnedprawn/rust-shell/README.md

 A Unix-like shell written in Rust, built as part of the CodeCrafters Shell challenge and extended beyond the basics to cover real shell behavior.

-This project focuses on understanding how shells actually work under the hood, not just spawning processes and calling it a day.
+This project focuses on understanding how shells actually work under the hood.

 ## Features